-GUP Condition Stanford Compliance area, parents began to park in the neighborhood adjacent to Nixon School, along Raimundo and Tolman Avenues.
-Before the start of the school year, parents who sit on the JSB/Stanford Avenue Multi- jurisdictional Group met with the Principal of Nixon School, Stanford Government and Community Relations, Public Safety, and Building and Grounds Maintenance to develop a program to educate parents on the drop-off and pick-up protocols for Nixon Elementary School.
-The issue was resolved and is no longer a concern.
+GUP Condition Stanford Compliance schedule updates to Stanford and other interested parties.
+No certain date of project completion has been established.
 H. Parking H.1.
 Net additional parking spaces shall not exceed 2,300 spaces, with the exception of parking provided for any housing in excess of 3,018 units.
-During the reporting period, changes in parking resulted in a net decrease of 313 parking spaces on the campus for a total cumulative decrease since September 1, 2000 of 1,531 spaces.
-Changes in parking occurred in the West Campus, Lagunita, Campus Center, DAPER & Administrative, East Campus, and San Juan Development Districts.
+During the reporting period, changes in parking resulted in a net decrease of 56 parking spaces on the campus for a total cumulative decrease since September 1, 2000 of 1,587 spaces.
+Changes in parking occurred in the Lagunita, Campus Center, Arboretum, DAPER & Administrative, East Campus, and San Juan Development Districts.
 See Section II, Table 4, and Appendix C-3 for details. Н.2.
 Residential Parking Permit Program.
 Stanford paid the City of Palo Alto \$100,000 towards the development of a Residential Parking Permit Program.
 Stanford is in compliance with Condition H.2.
 The City of Palo Alto conducted a College Terrace Parking Permit Program experiment in 2008 and 2009 and subsequently adopted a permanent program in late 2009.
 The program includes continued monitoring of the parking patterns in the neighborhood.
 I. Parks and Recreation Facilities I.1.
 Improve parks in the San Juan faculty/staff residential area.
-At the April 8, 2004 ASA meeting, the ASA Committee accepted the Stanford University Program for the Replacement of Recreational Facilities in the San Juan District .
+On April 8, 2004 ASA meeting, the ASA Committee accepted the Stanford University Program for the Replacement of Recreational Facilities in the San Juan District.
 Stanford has complied with the requirement to submit the plan, and future compliance will be required through implementation of the plan, if triggered by infill development.